-Forensic alcohol laboratories and law enforcement agencies shall maintain records which clearly represent describe and document their activities which are covered by these regulations.
+Forensic alcohol laboratories and law enforcement agencies shall maintain records which clearly represent their activities which are covered by these regulations.
 Such records shall be available for inspection by the Department on request.

 Authority: Sections 100703 and 100725, Health and Safety Code.
 Reference: Section 100700, Health and Safety Code.